eublockmove/ICX-AutoStaker/README.md

 ```
 Export your keystore from ICONex and copy it to the same directory.
 Now open autostaker.sh and edit variables keystore, password and myICXaddress on the top. **Warning: use this only on a secure system!
 If your keystore in combination with password leaks, you might lose all your ICX!**

+The default endpoint is ICON Foundation’s server.
+The default P-Rep address is the one for Blockmove, for 100% of your vote.
+Feel free to modify these settings to your taste.

-You should be all set now and ready for your first test ride:
+You should be all set by now and ready for your first test:
 ```
 bash autostaker.sh
 ```